zxt18/zxt18/README.md

-- 👋 Hi, I’m Zack Tan, this is a playground for me to work on full-stack applications with the latest development frameworks.
+- 👋 Hi, I’m Zack Tan, this is a playground for me to work on any technology/framework where I find interest in
-- :books: I'm currently extending my knowledge in Software Engineering Principles, Finance and Optimization
+- :books: I'm currently extending my knowledge in C++, Databases, Finance and Optimisation.